CrateOps — initializing UI pipeline…

 Risk Mitigation Impact

-Delivery Long dev cycles (solo) Realistic ×3 buffer; modular releases; focus on Docker/Podman parity first.
+Delivery Long dev cycles (solo) Realistic ×3 buffer; modular releases; focus on Docker-first delivery before Red Hat-family expansion.
 Slower roadmap

 Competition Competing panels Security-first defaults, on-prem licensing, and CVD workflow as core moat.
 Feature parity race